Japs Sergio: Career

 Sergio joined the band in April 2001 as a session member when he took over the role of Nathan Azarcon, who left the band in February 2001.
 When Kakoy Legaspi and Mike Elgar joined in May 2001, Sergio was officially absorbed and the band began recording for "Tuloy ang Ligaya".
 Their first performance under their new lineup was at NU Pocket Concerts in Alabang Town Center on June 2, 2001.
-Known to many as Japs, Japsuki, and JP, is actually a drummer.
+Known to many as Japs, Japsuki, and JP, he is actually initially a drummer.
 Furthermore, he is also one of the founders of the band Daydream Cycle and is the guitarist and co-songwriter of the said band.

 He went on hiatus some time in 2011 in Rivermaya as he was focusing with Daydream Cycle.
-On December 19, 2011, Sergio released his project solo album titled "Monologue Whispers" under the mononym Japsuki.
-On November 2012, Sergio posted on his official Facebook page that he is no longer with Rivermaya.
+On December 19, 2011, Sergio released his project solo album titled Monologue Whispers under the mononym Japsuki.
+In November 2012, Sergio posted on his official Facebook page that he is no longer with Rivermaya.
 Currently, he is the frontman of the band Peso Movement along Francis Reyes, Macky Macaventa and Kurt Floreska.
 Sergio labels the group's genre as "dirty rock".
-On 2013, the band released their first song "Aling Pag-ibig Pa" as a part of the compilation album "Rock Supremo". a 150th birth anniversary that aims to honor the life and legacy of Andres Bonifacio.
-In 2014, the band released their debut album The Gentle Sound of Chaos” with its carrier single "Bawal Simangot".
+On 2013, the band released their first song "Aling Pag-ibig Pa" as a part of the compilation album Rock Supremo, a 150th birth anniversary that aims to honor the life and legacy of Andres Bonifacio.
+In 2014, the band released their debut album "The Gentle Sound of Chaos" with its carrier single "Bawal Simangot".
 The album was well received by critics.
 In 2015, the band released their 2nd single "Dadami Pera".